coq/coq/doc/sphinx/addendum/type-classes.rst

 Sections and contexts
 ---------------------

-To ease the parametrization of developments by typeclasses, one can use the command :cmd:`Context` to introduce variables into section contexts, it works similarly to the :cmd:`Variable` vernacular, except it accepts any binding context as argument, so variables can implicit, and :ref:`implicit-generalization` can be used.
+To ease developments parameterized by many instances, one can use the :cmd:`Context` command to introduce these parameters into section contexts, it works similarly to the command :cmd:`Variable`, except it accepts any binding context as an argument, so variables can be implicit, and :ref:`implicit-generalization` can be used.
 For example: